dotherightthing/gulp-wpdtrt-plugin-bump/README.md

 A Gulp utility to update a fixed selection of files in either the [DTRT WordPress Plugin Boilerplate](https://github.com/dotherightthing/wpdtrt-plugin-boilerplate/), or a child generated with the [DTRT WordPress Plugin Boilerplate Generator](https://github.com/dotherightthing/generator-wp-plugin-boilerplate), using the version information in `package.json`.

+---

+> **This project has been merged into [wpdtrt-npm-scripts](https://github.com/dotherightthing/wpdtrt-npm-scripts/) and is no longer maintained.**

+---

 ## Dependencies

 1. Mono (Natural Docs' framework) - <https://www.mono-project.com/download/stable/> (deprecated)